fangfufu/httpdirfs/README.md

         libcurl SSL engine: OpenSSL/1.0.2l

 ## The Technical Details
 I noticed that most HTTP directory listings don't provide the file size for the web page itself.
 I suppose this makes perfect sense, as they are generated on the fly.
 Whereas the actual files have got file sizes.
 So the listing pages can be treated as folders, and the rest are files.

-This program downloads the HTML web pages/files using [libcurl](https://curl.haxx.se/libcurl/), then parses the listing pages using [Gumbo](https://github.com/google/gumbo-parser), and presents them using [libfuse](https://github.com/libfuse/libfuse)
+This program downloads the HTML web pages/files using [libcurl](https://curl.haxx.se/libcurl/), then parses the listing pages using [Gumbo](https://github.com/google/gumbo-parser), and presents them using [libfuse](https://github.com/libfuse/libfuse).

+I wrote the cache system myself.
+It was a Herculean effort.
+I am immensely proud of it.

+## Acknowledgement
+- I would like to thank [Cosmin Gorgovan](https://scholar.google.co.uk/citations?user=S7UZ6MAAAAAJ&hl=en) for the technical and moral support.
+- I would like to thank [-Archivist]([https://www.reddit.com/user/-Archivist/](https://www.reddit.com/user/-Archivist/)) for not providing FTP or WebDAV access to his server.
+This piece of software was written in direct response to his appalling behaviour.